samchouse/atomic/README.md

 ## Adding capabilities to the workspace

-NX supports many plugins which add capabilities for developing different types of applications and different tools.
+Nx supports many plugins which add capabilities for developing different types of applications and different tools.

 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.